musicalculinarists/beautiful-jekyll/_posts/2020-03-31-homonormo.md

 For the voice, all of [Sammy Rae](https://open.spotify.com/artist/3lFDsTyYNPQc8WzJExnQWn) (she’s incredible, thanks Aviva <3)<br>
 [Rostam](https://open.spotify.com/artist/04XggbrM51GcFPTxBYtRXT?si=1cd6JQmaR526wHT_fCJM7A) / [Discovery](https://open.spotify.com/artist/1fg65Qx6tRt0aXBfz5I4w5?si=2qkL2giUTIqWC0BZqQj_-g)

-** Carlos texted me (he actually studies and makes music unlike us oops) and there IS a musical term for what's going on here, from the man himself:
+FOOTNOTE: Carlos texted me (he actually studies and makes music unlike us oops) and there IS a musical term for what's going on here, from the man himself:
+> The drums are arranged in a very smart way in Homonormo.
+The beat is subdivided into a 12/8 type of feel that is dictated by the hi hats which make the beat sound like it's "laying back" on the time.
+The beginning of the chorus reminds me of a technique that jazz arrangers use.
+The melody is played alone, followed by a rhythm section hit, and then they continue with the beat for the rest of the chorus.
+It's a reall cool effect with a live band and it was executed reall well in the production of this song.

 > The drums are arranged in a very smart way in Homonormo.
 The beat is subdivided into a 12/8 type of feel that is dictated by the hi hats which make the beat sound like it's "laying back" on the time.
 The beginning of the chorus reminds me of a technique that jazz arrangers use.
 The melody is played alone, followed by a rhythm section hit, and then they continue with the beat for the rest of the chorus.
 It's a reall cool effect with a live band and it was executed reall well in the production of this song.

 Turns out it is really good with a live band, their Tiny Desk legitimately sent shivers down my spine:

 <iframe src="https://www.youtube.com/embed/4iEgxnmXkUU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen onload='javascript:(function(o){o.style.height=o.contentWindow.document.body.scrollHeight+"px";}(this));' style="height:400px;width:100%;border:none;overflow:hidden;"></iframe>